reviewboard/reviewboard/docs/manual/glossary.rst

        documents, and test data) and information (such as a summary, description, testing, and branch information) put up for review.

+   Self-Signed Certificate
+   Self-Signed Certificates
+       A :term:`SSL/TLS certificate` signed in-house and not by a trusted :term:`Certificate Authority`.

+       See :ref:`ssl-certificates`.

    Site Directory
    Site Directories
        A file path on the server representing a Review Board install.